A no-go theorem in bumblebee vector-tensor cosmology: Introduction

-In this paper, we clarify several issues regarding the bumblebee model with non-minimal couplings to gravity.
-Specifically, we study cosmological perturbations around a spatially flat FLRW background and show that the model contains a ghostly mode, which can be removed by imposing degeneracy conditions on the non-minimal couplings.
-The bumblebee model then becomes a subset of generalized Proca theories.
-This result is {\it independent of the potential and the background}.
-We further derive the stability conditions for linear cosmological perturbations in the bumblebee model.
-Finally, we find a stealth de Sitter solution, which we propose as a candidate for late-time dark energy.
+In this paper, we clarify several issues regarding the bumblebee model with non-minimal coupling to gravity; specifically, we study cosmological perturbations around a spatially flat FLRW background and show that, in general, the model contains three longitudinal modes.
+We then impose relations among the marginal constant couplings to remove the two extra unwanted degrees of freedom; these relations coincide with the degeneracy conditions, so that after imposing them the model reduces to a subset of generalized Proca theory.
+However, the remaining scalar mode becomes strongly coupled, leading to the no-go theorem that constitutes the main result of this paper.

-The paper is organised as follows: in Section~\ref{sec:model}, we introduce and set up the model under consideration; in Section~\ref{sec:bg}, we solve the equations of motion on a cosmological background and discuss the implications for symmetry breaking in curved space; in Section~\ref{sec:cosmoperts}, we perform the cosmological perturbation analysis and discuss the stability conditions; in Section~\ref{sec:DE} we discuss possible applications of the bumblebee model as a dark energy candidate; we discuss our results and conclude in Section~\ref{sec:disc}.
-In Appendix \ref{sec-app:Schutz-Brown}, we present a perturbation analysis of the Schutz-Sorkin–Brown formalism, which provides an action for a perfect fluid.
-Throughout the paper, we use a positive metric signature ($-+++$) and we adopt the units $c=\hbar=1$ and $G=1/(8\pi M_{\rm Pl}^2)$, where $M_{\rm Pl}$ is the reduced Planck mass.
+The paper is organized as follows: in Section~\ref{sec:generalized_bumb}, we introduce and set up the model under consideration, generalizing the standard bumblebee action by introducing all possible marginal operators, which includes the bumblebee models studied in the literature; in Section~\ref{sec:bg}, we discuss the equations of motion assuming homogeneous and isotropic flat FLRW background; in Section~\ref{sec:cosmoperts}, we perform the cosmological perturbation analysis and discuss the stability issue of the model; in Section~\ref{sec:nogo}, we construct the no-go theorem; in Section~\ref{sec:disc}, we present our conclusions.
+Throughout the paper, we use the mostly-plus metric signature ($-+++$) and we adopt the units $c=\hbar=1$ and $G=1/(8\pi M_{\rm Pl}^2)$, where $M_{\rm Pl}$ is the reduced Planck mass.